Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 fn main():
     var a = HeapArray(3, 1)
     a.dump()
-   varb = a  # <-- copy error: value of type 'HeapArray' cannot be copied into its destination
+    var b = a  # <-- copy error: value of type 'HeapArray' cannot be copied into its destination b.dump()
-    b.dump()
     a.dump()
 ```